 Line a rimmed cookie sheet with tinfoil or parchment paper and bake the pumpkin halves, flesh down, for 1 hour or until quite tender.

 STEP THREE: REMOVE PUMPKIN SKIN

 Remove the pumpkin halves from the oven and let cool.

 Skins will peel aways from the pumpkin, remove the skins and transfer the skinned pumpkin to a large pot.

-Using an immersion blender, puree the pumpkin.
 This is by far my favourite part!
 My immersion blender makes manual mashing or using the food processor a thing of the past.
 In just a matter of 1-2-3 the jobs done and it's super quick and easy to clean up.

 If you don't have an immersion blender you can use a food processor as well or rely on your muscles and mash the pumpkin.

 YES!
 Fill medium sized freezer bags with 2 cups of pureed pumpkin to easily use for baking recipes later on.
 Make sure to label the bags with the year and the contents.

 Lay flat on a cookie sheet to make freezing quick and easy.
 Once bags are frozen, organize by standing up the flat bags in a deep freeze basket organizer.

 Pumpkin puree is one of my favourite baking and cooking ingredients to have on hand in the freezer for fall winter and spring meals.